diontimmer/audio-diffusion-model-merge/README.md

 Simple script to merge two Sample Generator (Dance Diffusion) models by a set ratio.<br>
 Will save to file if out_file is set.
 Requires Torch.<br>
 Models are required to be trained with the same sample lengths, or data will be corrupted.
-This is really just a snippet to use for reference, though if youd like to import the script to your pipelines you can do so aswell.
+This is really just a snippet to use for reference, though if you'd like to import the script to your pipelines you can do so as well.
 Usage:
 ```
 from merge_models import ratio_merge